QSong-github/spaCI/tutorials/tutorial_preprocessing_R.md

-We use Rscripts to generate the data for training spaCI:
+The data structure for spaCI training is shown as below:
 ```
 |spaCI
 ├── dataset